Workshop Setup

 • Click Install.

-Installing Red Hat Single Sign-On using a custom resource:
+Installing Red Hat Single Sign-On using a Custom Resource

 keycloak tile

-• Change the Name if desired.
-Then, click Create.
+• Change the Name if desired, then click Create.

-Deploying Red Hat Single Sign-On for OpenShift using the templates
+Deploying Red Hat Single Sign-On Using Templates

 • Create the templates and install the Red Hat Single Sign-On image stream.